esciencecenter-digital-skills/Natural-language-processing/learners/setup.md

 ### Installing Python

-[Python][python] is a popular language for scientific computing, and a frequent choice for machine learning as well.
+[Python](https://python.org) is a popular language for scientific computing, and a frequent choice for machine learning as well.
 To install Python, follow the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide/Download) or head straight to the [download page](https://www.python.org/downloads/).